swiftlang/swift/docs/SIL.rst

   %one_two_three = integer_literal $Int, 123
   apply %bar(%one_two_three, %foo_p) : $(Int, Builtin.OpaquePointer) -> ()

-It is undefined behavior if the result of ``project_existential`` is used as anything other than the "this" argument of an instance method reference obtained by ``protocol_method`` from the same existential container.
+It is undefined behavior for the ``OpaquePointer`` value to be passed as the "this" argument to a method value obtained by ``protocol_method`` from a different existential container.
+It is also undefined behavior if the ``OpaquePointer`` value is dereferenced, cast, or passed to a method after the originating existential container has been mutated.

 init_existential_ref
 ````````````````````